zapabob/ROCm/docs/how_to/manage_install/install_linux.md

 When the installation is initiated in Docker, the installer tries to install the use case along with the kernel-mode driver.
 However, you cannot install the kernel-mode driver in a Docker container.
-To skip the installation of the kernel-mode driver, proceed with the --no-dkms option, as shown below:
+To skip the installation of the kernel-mode driver, proceed with the `--no-dkms` option, as shown below:

 ```shell
 sudo amdgpu-install --usecase=rocm --no-dkms
 ```

-### Using the Installer Script for Multiversion ROCm Installation
+### Using the Installer Script for Multi-version ROCm Installation

-The multiversion ROCm installation requires you to download and install the latest ROCm release installer from the list of ROCm releases you want to install simultaneously on your system.
+The multi-version ROCm installation requires you to download and install the latest ROCm release installer from the list of ROCm releases you want to install simultaneously on your system.